 Unveiling the Myth of Reinforcers and Punishers

-Basically, and it is as simple as that, the behavior of all living creatures changes because of its consequences; and there are only two ways in which behavior can change.
-It can become either more of it, or less of it.
-Even what we call new behavior is nothing else than an increase in frequency, intensity and/or duration of components of a behavior in the repertoire of the individual in question.
-Sometimes, new behavior amounts to the recombination of well-practiced elements.
-We may alter its frequency, its intensity, its duration and we may associate it with new stimuli, but if that particular behavior element were not present in the behavior repertoire of the animal, it would not show up.
+Except for reflexes, the behavior of all living creatures changes as a result of its consequences; and there are only two ways in which behavior can change: there can be more of it or less of it.
+Even what we call new behavior is nothing more than an increase in frequency, intensity and/or duration of components of an individual’s behavioral repertoire.
+New behavior sometimes amounts to the recombination of well-practiced elements.
+We may alter its frequency, its intensity, its duration and we may associate it with new stimuli, but if that particular element of behavior is not present in the behavioral repertoire of the animal, it will not be displayed.

-As everybody knows, reinforced behavior tends to increase in frequency, intensity and/or duration and punished behavior tends to do exactly the opposite, i.e. to decrease in frequency, intensity and/or duration.
+As most people know, reinforced behavior tends to increase in frequency, intensity and/or duration and punished behavior tends to do exactly the opposite, i.e. it decreases in frequency, intensity and/or duration.

-As everybody also should know, a reinforcer is not a reward, like the paycheck our boss gives us at the end of the year because he earned a lot of money.
-A reinforcer is everything that somehow increases a certain behavior.
-It may not increase the behavior of everyone, or every behavior.
-A reinforcer is thus only a reinforcer in relation to a very specific behavior and a very particular individual.
-It may also work, as reinforcers often do, in other circumstances than originally envisaged, and on a class of individuals, but this is a bonus, not a requirement.
+As most people should also know, a reinforcer is not a reward, like the bonus our boss gives us at the end of the year because he earned a lot of money.
+A reinforcer is anything that somehow increases a certain behavior.
+It may not increase the behavior of every individual, or every behavior.
+A reinforcer is thus only a reinforcer in relation to a specific behavior and a particular individual.
+It may also work, as reinforcers often do, in circumstances other than those originally envisaged, and on a class of individuals, but this is incidental (an added extra), not a requirement.

-A punisher tends to decrease the frequency, intensity and/or duration of a behavior.
+In contrast, a punisher tends to decrease the frequency, intensity and/or duration of a behavior.
 Again, punishers are particular to specific behaviors and individuals, and need not operate on various individuals or behaviors.
-There is nowadays a tendency to relate punishers with violence, mutilation, etc., but a punisher is only an aversive, i.e. something, one would like to avoid in a specific context, and it does not need by any means to have anything to do with violence or mutilation.
-I immensely dislike mayo, which implies that any restaurant serving me a sandwich with mayo decreases the frequency of my visits to that specific restaurant.
-The chef is actually punishing me, even though he doesn’t know it.
-When I open a window and I am almost blown out because it happens to be one of those windy days, I hasten to shut it again.
-The natural elements punished me indeed for my opening-the-window-behavior.
+There is a tendency to relate punishers to violence, but a punisher is simply an aversive, i.e. something, one would like to avoid in a specific context, and does not necessarily have anything to do with violence.
+For example, I immensely dislike mayonnaise, which implies that any restaurant that serves me a sandwich with mayo will decrease the frequency of my visits to that specific restaurant.
+Unbeknown to him, the chef is actually punishing me (or rather my behavior of visiting his restaurant).
+When I open a window and am almost blown away by gale force wind, I hasten to shut it again.
+The natural elements punished me for my opening-the-window-behavior.

-In short, reinforcers and punishers are everywhere and they are what we get by living in a world and having to interact with it.
-If you don’t like either or one of them, I suggest you stop living because there’s no way, while you’re alive, that you can avoid them completely.
-You can learn how to control them, by controlling your behavior, so that you get more reinforcers and less punishers, if that’s what you want, but even experienced people, wolves, bears, wombats, jellyfish, and of course, dogs, do sometimes display behaviors, which are instantly and duly punished.
-Behavior punished and behavior reinforced—that is how we all learn and that’s a fact of life whether you like it or not.
+In short, reinforcers and punishers are everywhere and we are exposed to them by simply living and interacting in this world.
+There’s no way of avoiding them completely.
+You can learn how to control them, by controlling your behavior, so you are reinforced more often than you are punished if that’s what you want, but even experienced people, wolves, bears, wombats, jellyfish and, of course, dogs, sometimes display behaviors, which are instantly and duly punished.
+Behavior punished and behavior reinforced—that is how we all learn and it’s a fact of life whether we like it or not.

-Consider the following example: your dog is standing in front of you and you hold a treat in your hand in front of his eyes.
-Now, you look at the dog and you say ‘sit’.
-The dog doesn’t sit, just looks silly and barks at you.
-Then, you put on your serious face, emit a grunting sound, and take the treat away.
-Now, the dog sits and looks as innocent as ever.
-You hasten to say ‘good’, you remove your serious face and present the dog your most friendly expression of the day, and you give the dog the treat you were holding in front of his eyes, the one you removed while he was silly.
+Bottom line: in principle reinforcers and punishers are neither good nor bad, they are not things we like or don’t like, they are just stimuli that either increase or decrease the frequency, intensity and/or duration of a behavior.
+A reinforcer may be a punisher one day and a reinforcer another, whilst a reinforcer for you may be a punisher for me.
+Consider the following example: your dog is standing in front of you and you hold a treat in front of his eyes.
+You look at the dog and you say ‘sit’.
+The dog doesn’t sit; he just plays around and barks at you.
+You then, you put your serious face on, emit a grunting sound, and remove the treat.
+The dog sits and looks as innocent as ever.
+You hasten to say ‘good’, you get rid of your serious face and present the dog with your friendliest expression of the day, and give the dog the treat you were holding in front of his eyes, the one you removed when he was being silly.
 This is a situation that I’m sure all dog owners and trainers have experienced countless times.
 Is there anything wrong with it?
 Not at all, right?
-Ok, let’s take a close look at it.
+Ok, let’s take a closer look at it.
 You say ‘sit’, the dog doesn’t sit, and you remove the treat and put on your serious face.
 The technical term for the removal of the treat is negative punishment and the serious face is a positive punisher.
-Now the dog sits and you remove your serious face and give the dog a ‘good’ and the treat.
+The dog then sits; you remove your serious face and give the dog a ‘good’ and the treat.
 The removal of your serious face is negative reinforcement and the presentation of ‘good’ and the treat are positive reinforcements.
-In two seconds you’ve used all four tools (and correctly).
+In two seconds you’ve used all four tools (correctly).

 If you don’t like the terms reinforcer and especially punisher, we can change them.
-Once I suggested we called them increasers and decreasers, positive reinforcers thus being add-on increasers and negative reinforcers turning into take-away increasers.
-It doesn’t make any difference and however it looks completely different when we come to punishers.
+I once suggested calling them increasers and decreasers, positive reinforcers thus becoming add-on increasers and negative reinforcers turning into take-away increasers.
 What do you think about using add-on decreasers and take-away decreasers?
-Sounds fancy and doesn’t make anyone’s blood pressure raise, right?
-You have no objections?
-Good, because if you’re a good dog-trainer, I’m sure you sometimes use these techniques.
-If we substitute the terms reinforcer, punisher, positive, and negative with my suggestions, the famous table for the four operant procedures looks like this:
+They certainly don’t have the same connotations as punishers, do they?
+If you’re a good dog trainer, I’m sure you use these techniques.
+If we substitute the terms reinforcer, punisher, positive and negative with my suggestions, the famous table for the four operant procedures looks like this:

-Learning is nothing else than changing behavior due of its consequences, and as simple as it may seem, it proves undeniably more complicated than so when we have to manage it all in a practical learning situation.
-To be a good animal trainer, or a teacher, we need to master the science of learning theory and behavior modification, as well as the art of applying it all at the right time, in the right dosage, for the right reason.
-We need to be able to exercise our reasoning and to manage our emotions.
+Learning is changing behavior according to its consequences, and as simple as it may seem, it proves undeniably more complicated in a practical learning situation.
+To be a good animal trainer, or teacher, we need to master the science of learning theory and behavior modification, as well as the art of applying it at the right time, in the right dose, for the right reason.
+We need to be able to exercise reason and manage our emotions.

 Enjoy your training session!